refinery-platform/refinery-platform/docs/tutorial.md

 To follow the steps of this tutorial, you will need a data set consisting of data files and a metadata file that is referencing your files.

 ## 1. Creating Metadata
 1. Compile all the metadata to be associated with the data set and then organize these metadata into either an ISA-Tab or delimited text file:
   - For an ISA-Tab file (recommended), see http://isa-tools.org/format/examples/ for the kinds of attributes typically included.
 To create the ISA-tab file use the ISAcreator tool within the ISA-tools suite (https://github.com/ISA-tools/ISAcreator).
 If instead converting to ISA-Tab format from MAGE-Tab (e.g. metadata from ArrayExpress), use the MAGEtoISAconverter tool (https://github.com/ISA-tools/MAGEtoISAconverter/).
   - For a delimited text file, use https://beta.stemcellcommons.org/static/sample-files/refinery-sample-metadata.tsv as a template and note the required attributes (Sample Name, Data File, Organism, CellType, Technology).
 Additional attributes can be appended as needed.

 ## 2. Importing a Data Set
 1. Go to the Stem Cell Commons Launch Pad at https://beta.stemcellcommons.org
 2. Click the Upload button from the Data Sets panel of the Launch Pad
-  3. Create and upload data set metadata
+3. Upload data set metadata
-    - If uploading ISA-Tab metadata (recommended), choose a local .zip archive or provide the URL for a remote .zip archive
+  - If uploading an ISA-Tab file (recommended), choose a local .zip archive or provide the URL for a remote .zip archive
-    - If uploading a local delimited text file containing metadata (see refinery-sample-metadata.tsv example for guidance), first specify        which delimiter was used and then select the file
+  - If uploading a local delimited text file, first specify which delimiter was used and then select the file
 4. Check metadata Preview for accuracy (note: only first 5 samples are displayed)
 5. Review Configure Metadata Import and make changes as needed
 6. Click Add files … button under Upload Data Files and select data files corresponding to the metadata (note: wait for MD5 calculations, which ensure successful data file uploads, to complete)
 7. Click Start upload to begin uploading all selected data files
 8. After all data files have uploaded, click Upload Data Set

 ## 3. Viewing Data Sets in the Data Set Browser
 1. Return to the Launch Pad and click on the newly uploaded data set (Expand data set preview).
-The Data Set Browser
+The Data Set Browser will display a summary of the data set

 ## 4. Exploring Contents of the Data Set in the File Browser
-- filter data set based on facets and sort table
+1. Click View content in File Browser to view the individual files belonging to the data set
+2. Files can be filtered based on attributes using the Attribute Filter in the left-hand panel
+3. Files can also be sorted according to attributes (both ascending and descending) by clicking the attribute names (i.e. column headers).

 ## 5. Launching Analyses